 - It allows one of you to share something you enjoy with the other.

-- It’s something one or both of you haven’t done so there is an opportunity to see how s/he operates outside their comfort zone.
+- It’s something one or both of you haven’t done so there is an opportunity to see how they operate outside their comfort zone.

 - It involves physical activity.

-- It lets you see how s/he interacts with others in different situations.
+- It lets you see how they interact with others in different situations.

 - It shows you their emotional maturity.

-Emotional Intelligence is the ability to be aware of, recognize and manage your emotions and the emotions of others to create effective relationships.
-You may not value this when you are younger but it is difficult to navigate relationships and life with someone who lacks emotional maturity and concern for others.
+Emotional Intelligence is the ability to be aware of, recognize, and manage your emotions, and recognize the emotions of others to create effective relationships.
+You may not value this when you are younger, but it is difficult to navigate relationships and life with someone who lacks emotional maturity and concern for others.